HorridModz/Universal-MelonLoader-Mods-Collection/README.md

 Before using a mod, make sure to check its **README** for instructions.

+Disclaimer: THIS REPOSITORY IS FOR EDUCATIONAL PURPOSES.
+I AM NOT LIABLE FOR ANY MISUSE.

 # Official Universal Mods Index

 Find the official list of universal MelonLoader mods in the [MelonLoader Wiki](https://melonwiki.xyz/#/universalmods).
 However, this repository has all the mods there and additional mods, so you shouldn't need to go there.